An Amazon Boycott Driving A Start-Up On A Mission

 We felt inspired by the amount of eco and ethical brands on the market and we jumped at an opportunity to try and help others on the same journey we had made.
 I built our website whilst Amy reached out to these brands with the possibility of stocking their products.
 It was very exciting and very daunting, with a very sharp learning curve and lists to the ceiling of things we had to get done.

 Positive Progress Sticking True To Our Values

 We’re now Four months into our new business venture, and really pleased with the momentum and feedback we’ve had.
 We’re growing our customer base, and our product catalogue grows each week.
-Everything from reusable coffee cups and lunch boxes, to organic natural beauty and gifting.
+Everything from reusable coffee cups and eco friendly lunch boxes, to organic skincare and eco friendly gifts.
 We also donate 10% of all profits to Surfers Against Sewage and their battle to clean up our oceans and beaches.
 Scuba diving is a passion of ours, and we’ve seen some pretty nasty stuff floating around in our oceans in our time- so these guys resonated with us.

 We still continue our Amazon boycott.
 We’re building our customer base and growing sales completely independent of the Amazon Seller platform, but we still find their demons lurking around that cause us no end of moral dilemmas.
 The biggest problem with a new start-up e-commerce shop is driving traffic to your website and getting your products in front of new customers.
 Trust us, we know how difficult this is initially (and moving forward).
 Part of our process when searching for new products and brands to work with is reviewing their ethical and environmental values.
 If we believe they’re working towards something meaningful and doing so in a responsible way, then it’s a match and we reach out to stock their products!